 On July 25, 2016, the Company completed the acquisition of LogicMark.
 The Company determined that as of July 25, 2016, it was more likely than not that these gross profit targets as it relates to the contingent considerations would be achieved and any fair value adjustment of the earnout was due to time value of the payout.
 Based on LogicMark's operating results for the year ended December 31, 2017, the Company reduced the amount of contingent consideration due to the LogicMark Sellers by \$1,843,912.
-As a result, the Company intends to pay the 2017 earnout amount of \$3,156,088 to the LogicMark Sellers in the second quarter of 2018.
-See Note 8.
+The Company paid the 2017 earnout amount of \$3,156,088 to the LogicMark Sellers in the second quarter of 2018.

 On July 25, 2016, and in order to fund part of the proceeds of the LogicMark acquisition, the Company and a group of lenders, including ExWorks Capital Fund I, L.P. as agent for the lenders (collectively, the "Lenders"), entered into a Loan and Security Agreement (the "Loan Agreement"), whereby the Lenders extended a revolving loan (the "Revolving Loan") to the Company in the principal amount of \$15,000,000 (the "Debt Financing").
-During the year ended December 31, 2017, the Company paid down \$3,000,000 of the revolving loan.
-The Company originally incurred \$1,357,356 in deferred debt issue costs related to the revolving loan.
+The interest rate on the Revolving Loan is 15% per annum and the Revolving Loan was scheduled to mature in July 2018.
+During the year ended December 31, 2017, the Company paid down \$3,000,000 of the Revolving Loan.
+The Company originally incurred \$1,357,356 in deferred debt issue costs related to the Revolving Loan.
 In addition, the Company incurred an additional \$450,000 in deferred debt issue costs as a result of extending the revolving loan facility for one additional year.
-At March 31, 2018 and December 31, 2017 the unamortized balance of deferred debt issue costs was \$112,613 and \$200,744, respectively.
-The maturity date of the Revolving Loan is July 25, 2018, and the Revolving Loan bears interest at a rate of 15% per annum.
+At June 30, 2018 and December 31, 2017, the unamortized balance of deferred debt issue costs was \$0 and \$200,744, respectively.